 Secure boot is successfully enabled in your system.

 By using this guide you can enable or disable the secure boot in your system.
-We will recommend you to follow the manufacturer’s instructions if you find any difficulties in enabling or disabling secure boot.
+We will recommend you to follow the manufacturer’s instructions if you find any difficulties in enabling or disabling the same.